contao/docs/docs/dev/reference/hooks/getSearchablePages.md

 ## Return Values

 Return the list of pages that should be indexed.
-Be aware that this simply means these URLs will be requested, and each page is responsible for its indexing.
+Be aware that this means these URLs will be requested, and each page is responsible for its indexing.
 By checking `$isSitemap`, you can decide wether to include your pages in the XML sitemap or only for the search index.